General Information About Male Breast Cancer

 - New cases: 2,350.

 Predisposing risk factors appear to include radiation exposure, estrogen administration, and diseases associated with hyperestrogenism, such as cirrhosis or Klinefelter syndrome.
 Definite familial tendencies are evident with an increased incidence seen in men who have a number of female relatives with breast cancer.
 An increased risk of male breast cancer has been reported in families in which the BRCA2 mutation on chromosome 13q has been identified.[7,8]

 The pathology is similar to that of female breast cancer, and infiltrating ductal cancer is the most common tumor type.
 Intraductal cancer has been described as well.
 Inflammatory carcinoma and Paget disease of the nipple have also been seen in men, but lobular carcinoma in situ has not.
 Lymph node involvement and the hematogenous pattern of spread are similar to those found in female breast cancer.
 The TNM staging system for male breast cancer is identical to the staging system for female breast cancer.
-(Refer to the PDQ summary on Breast Cancer Treatment for more information.)
+(Refer to Histopathologic Classification of Breast Cancer in the General Information About Breast Cancer section and Definitions of TNM and AJCC Stage Groupings in the Stage Information for Breast Cancer section in the PDQ summary on Breast Cancer Treatment for more information.)

 Prognostic factors that have been evaluated include the size of the lesion and the presence or absence of lymph node involvement, both of which correlate well with prognosis.[5,10] Whether ploidy and S phase correlate with survival is uncertain.
 Estrogen-receptor and progesterone-receptor status and HER2/neu gene amplification should be reported.